 I’ve got the feeling that glasses have become more and more present these days.
 More than in the past anyway.
 It has become a way of expressing ourselves.

 We want to be unique, not just like anybody else.
 We express our personality with our look and a pair of glasses has become a part of that look.
 People have become more aware.
+Glasses shouldn’t be just ‘big’ anymore.
+People want to share the story behind the designer and brand they’re wearing.
+I think that commercial chains are a really interesting dealer in the glasses industry.

 They challenge independent opticians to re-invent themselves.
 They now have to create their own identity for their store.
 That’s another reason why I think the future of glasses is looking good.
+More people will have to wear glasses because the quality of their eyes has gotten worse over the years.
+People care more about their vision than they used to.